DenysShl/taxi-service/README.md

 ### Project description:

-A simple web application that supports authentication, registration, selection of all manufacturers, drivers, cars, a list of current cars for a driver user, and a list of drivers for a specific car.
-With the ability to add new and remove manufacturers, drivers and cars.
-The default database is PostgreSQL.
+This is web application that represents taxi web service.
+It build using SOLID principles and implemented such functionality as authentication, registration, selection of all manufacturers, drivers, vehicles, a list of current vehicles for a driver user, and a list of drivers for a specific vehicle.
+With the ability to add new and remove manufacturers, drivers and vehicles.
+Front end part implemented using JSP technology.

 ## Features 👀️: